Monroeville, class of 2003, designated 2005, monroevilleal.gov

-Monroe County was founded in 1815 on lands ceded by local Native American tribes.
-Monroeville, once known as Centerville, was renamed for James Monroe and incorporated on April 15, 1899.
-However, there is record of the first municipal election being held January 23, 1858 to incorporate the town of Monroeville with a 14 to 0 vote in favor of incorporation.
-A crossroads community just outside the plantation region of the Black Belt, the Community was largely agricultural.
-In the mid-1930’s a Vanity Fair textile mill opened and along with wood products contributed to a dynamic local economy.
+The seat of Monroe County in south Alabama between Mobile and Montgomery, Monroeville, once known as Centerville, was renamed for James Monroe and incorporated in 1899.
+As a crossroads community just outside the plantation region of the Black Belt, the community was largely agricultural.
+In the mid-1930s, a Vanity Fair textile mill opened and, along with wood products, contributed to a dynamic local economy.